 This Sheet Pan Christmas Ham Dinner For Two is made in just one hour from start to finish.
 Ham steaks, delicious apple sauce, carrots, Brussels sprouts, and even mashed potatoes are made in the oven on one sheet pan.
 Delicious, festive, and easy.

 This post contains amazon affiliate links which means if you make a purchase after clicking them, I will earn a small commission.

 I’ve been obsessed with Sheet Pan meals lately.
 Do you know why?
-My FIRST COOKBOOK , The Ultimate One-Pan Oven Cookbook, is coming next year and it’s all about using your oven and sheet pans (and roasting pans, dutch oven, cake pans, etc) to make easy and delicious meals for your family!
+My FIRST COOKBOOK , The Ultimate One-Pan Oven Cookbook, was published earlier this year and it’s all about using your oven and sheet pans (and roasting pans, dutch oven, cake pans, etc) to make easy and delicious meals for your family!

 And, of course, turning the oven in the cold months makes your kitchen feel cozy and inviting.
 I love making Sheet Pan Dinner (or breakfasts)!

 I’ve made ham only a few times in my life.
 In fact, I remember one time and the second might be a figment of my imagination.

 I like ham but it’s a bit too salty for my taste and making a whole big piece means ham leftovers which I rarely want to have.

 Yet, I keep thinking of making ham again.
 It just seems like such an easy, delicious, and festive meal for Christmas or Easter holidays.
 I like all the sweet sauces and glazes that coat the shiny ham skin.

 Well, even if I wanted to do a whole Christmas Ham I wouldn’t be able to make it covered in a glaze since my husband notoriously doesn’t like sweet and savoury together, otherwise I’d be all about making this Honey Mustard Glazed Ham from Striped Spatula.